icheishvili/phoauth/README.markdown

 The first thing to notice is that all of the HTTP information that PhoAuth needs is passed in.
-CS 101 has these concepts about encapsulation and the like--this is an example of that.
+CS 101 has these concepts about encapsulation and separation of concerns--this is an example of that.

 The second thing to notice is how easily Utils lets most people work with most PHP set ups.
 At the same time, due to PhoAuth's design not